Here on Jackie Robinson’s birthday, wanted to repost this story I wrote a couple of years ago.

-When Bobby Bragan was young and in the minor leagues, people used to call him “Nig.”
-This was because he was of a darker complexion than most.
-He found this to be a funny and fitting nickname, and he embraced it.
+When Bobby Bragan was young, people used to call him “Nig.”
+He was of a darker complexion than most.
+He liked the nickname.
 Bobby Bragan grew up in Alabama.
-The only black people he knew were servants and the people who worked for his father’s construction company.
-He did not see African Americans as fully human, and he did not even consider that his nickname might be offensive to anyone until he reached the Major Leagues and a teammate told him.
+The only black people he knew served food and worked for his father’s construction company.
+He did not even consider that his nickname might be offensive to anyone until he reached the Major Leagues and a teammate told him.

 Bragan began his big-league career as a shortstop.
-He couldn’t hit much, and he was an erratic fielder … to say the least.
-In 1940, as a rookie, he made 49 errors and a year later he made 45 more.
-He realized that his future wasn’t bright at shortstop, so he offered to become a catcher.
-It was a wise baseball decision.
+He couldn’t hit, and he was an erratic fielder … an unhappy combination.
+In 1940, as a rookie, he made 49 errors.
+A year later he made 45 more.
+That’s when he realized that becoming backup catcher was safer.
 He was traded to Brooklyn in 1943 and a couple of years later went to war.
-When he was discharged in 1947, he traveled straight to Cuba and the Dodgers spring training.
-He had himself a job as a backup catcher.
+When discharged in 1947, he traveled straight to Cuba and Dodgers spring training.
+He wanted to reclaim his job as backup catcher.

-Whatever the motivations, Dixie Walker went about trying to start a player revolt.
+Whatever the motivations, Dixie Walker went about trying starting his revolt.
+There might have been a written petition.
+It might have been done through whispers.
 He had no trouble finding followers.
 Kirby Higbe was a hard-throwing hell-raiser from South Carolina and the grandson of a Confederate soldier.
-According to Jonathan Eig’s excellent book Opening Day, Higbe boasted that he built up his arm throwing rocks at black children (Higbe added, almost as a defense, that “they threw as many rocks as we did”).
+According to Eig, Higbe boasted that he built up his arm throwing rocks at black children (Higbe added, almost as a defense, that “they threw as many rocks as we did”).
 Hugh Casey was a hard-drinking relief pitcher from Atlanta, and his feelings about black people was as unambiguous as Higbe’s.
 Carl Furillo was a self-proclaimed hard hat from Pennsylvania whose rough view of the world left little room for empathy.

-And then there was Bobby Bragan, the backup catcher who was just trying to stay in baseball.
+And then there was Bobby Bragan, the backup catcher from Alabama who was just trying to stay in baseball.

-“I don’t care if a guy is yellow or black, or if he has stripes like a (bleepin’) zebra,” he reportedly told the team.
+“I don’t care if a guy is yellow or black, or if he has stripes like a (bleepin’) zebra,” he yelled.
 “I’m the manager of this team, and I say he plays.”

-Then Branch Rickey came down and brought each of the potential traitors into his hotel room.
-He talked them in a personal way.
-He asked Furillo how he could possibly be against a man trying to make something of himself after he had seen his own father struggle for work after coming from Italy (Furillo reportedly broke down and apologized and promised he would give Robinson a chance).
-Higbe was defiant.
-He wanted, demanded, to be traded.
-Two weeks into the season, he and four others were sent to Pittsburgh for Al Gionfriddo and cash.
+Then Branch Rickey himself summoned each of the potential traitors into his hotel room.
+He had a different speech for each of them.
+He screamed at Furillo: “How could you possible be against a man trying to make something of himself when you have seen the way people treated your father when he came from Italy?”
+(Furillo reportedly broke down and apologized and promised he would give Robinson a chance).
+He told Higbe he would trade him, and he soon dumped him on Pittsburgh.

-Rickey was about to trade Dixie Walker to Pittsburgh as well … but he just couldn’t do it.
-Walker was a critical part of the Dodgers success.
-And Rickey wanted to believe — maybe even NEEDED to believe — that Walker loved the game and winning too much to miss the obvious: Jackie Robinson was a helluva ballplayer and would make the Dodgers better.
+Rickey wanted to trade Walker too … but that was a lot harder than dealing a 32-year old journeyman pitcher like Higbe.
+Walker was the team’s star and their most popular player.
+Rickey wanted to believe — maybe even NEEDED to believe — that Walker loved the game and winning too much to miss the obvious: Jackie Robinson was a helluva ballplayer and would make the Dodgers better.
 This was the core of Rickey’s proselytizing, that if ballplayers could only see Robinson as a teammate they would stop seeing him as a black man.
+The Dodgers would keep Walker all season.

-Then there was Bobby Bragan, who would confess that he was willing to give up his career to make this stand.
-In later years, he explained: He saw blacks as inferior to whites.
-He did not know how to tell his family and friends that he was playing baseball with a black person.
-He did not see this as hateful or even objectionable; it was simply his view of the world.
+Then there was Bobby Bragan, who told Rickey that he would give up his career to make a stand.
+In later years, He saw blacks as inferior to whites, plain and simple.
+And he did not know how to tell his family and friends that he was playing baseball with Robinson.
+He did not see this stance as hateful or even objectionable; it was his view of the world.
 Bragan asked to be traded.

+And it would have been so easy for Rickey to trade him or release him.
 The Dodgers didn’t need him.
 He was a backup catcher only good for a few dozen at-bats.
-He was popular in the clubhouse, and he was one of those players who makes the season more enjoyable for everyone.
-Such players are not exactly disposable.
-But they certainly are not essential.
-There seemed no reason for Rickey to deal with Bragan’s mutiny.
+He was popular in the clubhouse, yes, but that hardly seemed a reason for Rickey to deal with Bragan’s mutiny.

-Branch Rickey was many things, some of them admirable, some of them less so.
-But, above all, he was shrewd.
+Branch Rickey was many things, some of them admirable, some of them less admireable.
+Above all, he was shrewd.
 And that day, he saw something in Bobby Bragan that Bragan did not see in himself.

 “If Jackie Robinson can play the position better than another player,” Rickey said after summoning Bragan, “then regardless of the color of his skin Jackie Robinson is going to play.
 You understand that Bobby?”